pola-rs/polars/polars/polars-sql/README.md

 # Polars SQL

-`polars-sql` is a submodule that provides a SQL transpiler for Polars.
+`polars-sql` is a sub-crate that provides a SQL transpiler for Polars.
 It can convert SQL queries to Polars logical plans.

 ## Usage